-Hello and Welcome to the Willard Health Office page.
-Most of the students and staff know me as Nurse Young.
-This is my second year at Willard Intermediate and am looking forward to a great school year.
+Hello and Welcome to the Willard Middle School Health Office page.
+This is my first year at Willard Middle School, and I am looking forward to getting to know our Willard community over the next several months.
 Please contact me with any questions or concerns, or if there are any medical conditions that may affect your child's school day.
 You may use this link, Student Health Forms, to access any needed school health forms.

 Medical Concerns / Illness / Injury

 If your child has any significant medical needs, illnesses or injuries, please notify the nurse, even if the school has been notified in previous school years.
 If your child has asthma, diabetes, seizures, life-threatening allergies, or other medical conditions, you and the physician will need to complete a form so the school can understand and address your child's needs.
 These forms are available on the Loudoun County Public Schools Student Services Website.
 These forms must be updated each school year.
 In the unfortunate circumstance your student was evaluated in the emergency room or other healthcare facility for an illness or injury, please notify the nurse directly.
 A release from your child's healthcare provider must be received by the nurse prior to your student returning to school.
 This note should include the following information:

 - date allowing the student to return to school

 - restrictions the student may have upon return to school

 In the event your student is unable to participate in PE, please bring the Allowable Activities Checklist to your health care provider for completion and return it to the nurse in the health office.
 In the unfortunate circumstance your child has experienced a concussion, please take the Concussion Order Form to your health care provider for completion and return it to the health office.
 After receipt of the physician's orders, the nurse will contact your student's teachers and counselor and ensure the proper accommodations for your student's illness or injury will be put in place.